yaobinwen/Web-Dev-Bird-Eye/README.md

-# Web Dev: A Bird's-eye View for Novice Web Developers to Speed Up Learning
+# Web Dev Bird's-Eye: A Bird's-eye View of Web Development to Help Novice Web Developers to Speed Up Learning.

 ## Status

-This tutorial is **NOT finished** yet.
+This tutorial is a **work in progress**.
+See the section ["I Need Help"](https://github.com/yaobinwen/Web-Dev-Birds-Eye#i-need-help-and-thanks).

 ## Who This Is For